Varssos/sw-notes/docs/source/cpp/cute_unit_tests.rst

 You can create instances of this class in several ways; either by loading images from files, processing other images, or creating images from scratch.

-To load an image from a file, use the :py:func:`~PIL.Image.open` function in the :py:mod:`~PIL.Image` module::
+To load an image from a file, use the :cpp:func:`~PIL.Image.open` function in the :py:mod:`~PIL.Image` module::

     >>> from PIL import Image